facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ```

 You can use any name that fits the native module you are building.
 Name the interface `RCTCalendarModule` since you are creating a calendar native module.
-Since ObjC does not have namespaces like Java or C++, convention is to prepend the interface name with a substring like RCT (an abbreviation or React).
+Since ObjC does not have language-level support for namespaces like Java or C++, convention is to prepend the interface name with a substring.
+This could be an abbreviation of your application name or your infra name.
+RCT, in this example, refers to React.

 As you can see below, the CalendarModule interface implements the `RCTBridgeModule` protocol.
 A native module is an Objective-C class that implements the `RCTBridgeModule` protocol.

 Next up, let’s start implementing the native module.
-Create the corresponding implementation file, `RCTCalendarModule.m`, in the same location and include the following content:
+Create the corresponding implementation file, `RCTCalendarModule.m`, in the same folder and include the following content:

 ```objectivec
 // RCTCalendarModule.m